Cyanine: Use in biotechnology

 For applications to biotechnology, special cyanine dyes are synthesized from 2, 3, 5 or 7-methine structures with reactive groups on either one or both of the nitrogen ends so that they can be chemically linked to either nucleic acids or protein molecules.
 Labeling is done for visualization and quantification purposes.
-Biological applications include comparative genomic hybridization and gene chips, which are used in transcriptomics, and various studies in proteomics such as RNA localization, molecular interaction studies by fluorescence resonance energy transfer (FRET) and fluorescent immunoassays.
+Biological applications include comparative genomic hybridization and gene chips, which are used in transcriptomics, and various studies in proteomics such as RNA localization, molecular interaction studies by Förster resonance energy transfer (FRET) and fluorescent immunoassays.